bderiso/Microsoft-Github-acquisition/Github Alternatives.md

-The heart of the issue is healthy competition (indeed, the antitrust proceedings against Microsoft in the 90's).
+The heart of the issue is healthy competition (indeed, the anti-trust proceedings against Microsoft in the 90's were focused on that problem).
 It is very understandable Github's market-share and Microsoft's industry dominace would make this asquisition scary for those who value
 Github's independance.